TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> To be alive - is Power. ~ Emily Dickinson
+> Happiness is only real, when shared. ~ Christopher McCandless